BIVROST/360WebPlayer-for-WordPress/readme.txt

 We try to make the player run on as many platforms as possible, but we still have far from 100% coverage.
 Major unsupported platforms are:

-* iOS - only pictures work, videos are distorted and without a user interface
+* iOS - only pictures work, videos are distorted and without a user interface, will be fixed.
-* Windows Phone - only pictures work, videos are black
+* Windows Phone - only pictures work, videos are black, possibly will be fixed.
-* GearVR - currently no way to run a web browser
+* GearVR - currently no way to run a web browser, no plans to fix at this moment.

 If you're experiencing problems with any other recent platform, please let us know.